 What exactly is DHCP?

-DHCP is the acronym for Dynamic Host Configuration Protocol, which is basically a network management protocol.
-DHCP is a highly-valued protocol in the sense that it dynamically assigns or allocates IP addresses to clients.
+DHCP full form is the acronym for Dynamic Host Configuration Protocol, which is basically a network management protocol.
+The DHCP protocol is a highly-valued protocol in the sense that it dynamically assigns or allocates IP addresses to clients.

 By having a DHCP server in place, network administrators no longer need to assign and configure IP addresses manually for client devices.
 The protocol can handle a large number of requests made by client devices to connect with the network without requiring any human intervention.